ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

-Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by ESMValTool are available via the obs4MIPs and ana4mips projects at the ESGF (e.g., https://pcmdi.github.io/obs4MIPs/).
+Observational and reanalysis products in the standard CF/CMOR format used in CMIP and required by ESMValTool are available via the obs4MIPs and ana4mips projects hosted by ESGF (e.g., https://pcmdi.github.io/obs4MIPs/).
 Their use is strongly recommended, when possible.

 Other datasets not available in these archives can be obtained by the user from